Special Educational Needs & Disabilities

 We use different interventions and approaches to address specific areas of need and would look carefully at your child's individual needs when deciding how best to support your child.

-Harpur Hill Primary School is committed to inclusion.
-We aim to engender a sense of community and belonging, and to offer new opportunities to learners who may have experienced previous difficulties.
+Our school is committed to be fully inclusive.
+We aim to develop a strong sense of community and belonging, and to offer new opportunities to learners who may have experienced previous difficulties.
 We are committed to giving all our children every opportunity to achieve the highest of standards.

 The school’s accessibility plan can be downloaded here: